cboettig/ews-review/manuscript.md

 ============

 Many natural systems exhibit regime shifts - rapid changes in the state and conditions of system behavior.
-Such shifts include lake eutrophication [@Carpenter1999], algal overgrowth of coral systems [@Mumby2007], fishery collapse [@Jackson2001], desertification of grasslands [@Kefi2007], and rapid changes in climate [@Dakos2008; @Lenton2009].
+Examples of such shifts include lake eutrophication [@Carpenter1999], algal overgrowth of coral systems [@Mumby2007], fishery collapse [@Jackson2001], desertification of grasslands [@Kefi2007], and rapid changes in climate [@Dakos2008; @Lenton2009].
 Such dramatic shifts have the